Why a Photographer May Have Difficulty Defining Himself as an Artist – Part 1

 Generally, the arts being taught scholastically are very subjective.
 Since art has existed, no one has been able to create a definition that truly encapsulates the essence of what art is.
 It is a very malleable and morphic idea.
 The definition and perception of photographic art depends on the era, the style, and the surrounding society’s state of mind.
 What is taught in the arts depends entirely on the societal context.

-We believe that it is not necessary to have an “artistic training” from an academic standpoint, to be able to claim the status of being an artist.
+I believe that it is not necessary to have an “artistic training” from an academic standpoint, to be able to claim the status of being an artist.